sergiovks/Wordpress-LFI-MailMasta-1.0-Bash-Script/README.md

-# Wordpress LFI MailMasta 1.0 Bash-Script
+# Wordpress LFI MailMasta 1.0 Bash Script

 # This script is used for taking advantage of a Local File Inclusion in the Wordpress mail masta plugin version 1.0, it's made in bash